A virus rages, a flame goes out: Tokyo Games reset for 2021 - WHIZ News

 “Of course there’s going to be challenges,” said Paul Doyle, an agent who represents about 50 Olympic athletes.
 “At the same time, this is what had to happen.”

-It came together during a meeting between Bach, Japanese Prime Minister Shinzo Abe and a handful of other executives from the IOC and Japan’s organizing committee.
+It came together during a meeting Tuesday among Bach, Japanese Prime Minister Shinzo Abe and a handful of other executives from the IOC and Japan’s organizing committee.

-Among the first casualties of the IOC’s impeccably curated timeline was the torch relay.
-Organizers were planning to start the journey through the host country in the northeast prefecture of Fukushima, albeit with no fans and no torchbearer.
-Instead, the flame will be stored and displayed, with its next move to be determined later.

 Just one of hundreds of difficult changes the IOC leaders have to make in the upcoming weeks and months.